 Health care providers and systems need effective strategies for management of individuals with multiple coexisting chronic conditions, who are now the norm rather the exception.
 Among patients with diabetes, the presence of co-morbid depression is associated with increased risk of complications, cardiovascular events and mortality—and higher medical costs.
-The TEAMcare study was a randomized controlled trial that demonstrated the effectiveness of Collaborative Care for treatment of depression, diabetes, and coronary heart disease in primary care.
+The TEAMcare study was a randomized controlled trial that demonstrated the effectiveness of the collaborative care model (CoCM) for treatment of depression, diabetes, and coronary heart disease in primary care.
 This multi-center trial was conducted by the University of Washington in collaboration with the Group Health Research Institute with funding from the National Institute of Mental Health (NIMH).

 TrainingXchange no longer hosts TEAMcare trainings in-person or online.
-If you are interested in pursuing training for multi-condition Collaborative Care, please read about implementation support and training through the AIMS Center.
+If you are interested in pursuing training for multi-condition CoCM, please read about implementation support and training through the AIMS Center.

 - Katon WJ, et al., Collaborative care for patients with depression and chronic illnesses.
 N Engl J Med.
 2010 Dec 30;363(27):2611-20